 Offering a stylish, rippled appearance without compromising function.
 Whether in a home media room or a professional recording studio, spade foam offers high-quality echo absorption.
 Sold in sets of 2 interlocking panels, this acoustic foam is great for larger spaces looking to cover a lot of wall space.

 Used in a variety of applications, sound barriers are available in two different foam types: Polyethylene Roll and Neoprene.
 Soundproofing barriers features a smoother appearance that is pleasing to the eye, while also offering a consistent result in the blocking of sound.

 Sound frequencies can be tricky to completely absorb or block.
 With the use of absorbers, you can achieve a better result in rooms both small and large when dealing with low frequencies.
 Since lower frequencies tend to be longer and they carry further, the use of absorbers is a great way to combat this concern.
 Offered in shapes such as rectangle, cube, and male/female sets, these foam pieces are ideal for placement in the corners of rooms to absorb sounds.

-Part of creating the best sound space possible is looking at the area as a whole.
+Part of creating the best sound space possible is by looking at the area as a whole.
 While many people will cover the walls with sound dampening foam, the ceiling is sometimes forgotten.
 This crucial area can be improved with our ceiling tiles.
 Available in both smooth and textured patterns, this type of foam can add extra sound dampening properties to any space.

 Frequently Asked Acoustical Foam Questions